-Students understand significant movements, precedents, and traditions throughout history in:
+Students understand significant movements, traditions, and related theories in:

 - b) interior design.

 - c) furniture, decorative arts, and material culture.
+1

 - d) architecture.

 - e) art.

 - f) Students apply precedents to inform design solutions.

 The following guidance is provided to promote consistent understanding of the referenced criteria.
 Examples offered are for the purposes of illustration only and should not be construed as required or as an inclusive list of items that must be evidenced.